| Prep Time: 5 mins

 2 Tbsp Piquant Post Silk Road blend (less to reduce spicy heat)

 1 tsp sesame oil

 2 Tbsp Hoisin sauce (use less if you desire low salt)

 2 large carrots

 2 cups broccoli

-¼ tsp red pepper flakes (optional)
+¼ tsp red pepper flakes (optional - omit to reduce heat)

 This Spicy Beef Lo Mein recipe has medium to high levels of spice.
 For more spice, add another ¼ tsp of red pepper flakes.
 To reduce the spice, leave out the red pepper flakes in the recipe.